Cape Verde

-Cape Verde or Cabo Verde, (Note: Kabu Verdi) officially the Republic of Cabo Verde, (Note: República de Cabo Verde) is an island country and archipelagic state in the central Atlantic Ocean off the coast of West Africa.
-It consists of ten volcanic islands with a combined land area of about 4033 km2.
-These islands lie between 600 and 850 km west of Cap-Vert, the westernmost point of continental Africa, after which it is named.
-Cape Verde forms part of the Macaronesia ecoregion, along with the Azores, the Canary Islands, Madeira and the Savage Isles.
+Cape Verde, (Note: /vɜrd/ VURD; Portuguese: Cabo Verde /pt/; Cape Verdean Creole: Kabu Verdi /kea/) also referred to in English by its Portuguese name Cabo Verde, and known officially as the Republic of Cabo Verde, (Note: República de Cabo Verde) is an archipelagic country in the eastern Atlantic Ocean, off the coast of West Africa.
+It consists of ten volcanic islands with a combined land area of about 4,033 square kilometres (1,557 sq mi).
+These islands lie between 600 and 850 kilometres (370 and 530 miles) west of Cap-Vert (i.e., Dakar), the westernmost point of continental Africa, after which they are named.
+Cape Verde forms part of the Macaronesia ecoregion, along with the Azores, the Canary Islands, Madeira and the Savage Islands.

-The archipelago was uninhabited until the 15th century, when Portuguese explorers colonised the islands, establishing one of the first European settlements in the tropics.
-Its strategic position gave it a significant role in the transatlantic slave trade during the 16th and 17th centuries; the islands saw rapid economic growth driven by the trade of manufactured goods, rum, and cloth for African slaves, ivory, and gold.
+The archipelago was uninhabited until the 15th century, when Portuguese explorers settled the islands, establishing one of the first European settlements in the tropics.
+Its strategic position gave it a significant role in the transatlantic slave trade during the 16th and 17th centuries; the islands saw rapid economic growth driven by the trade of manufactured goods, rum, cloth for African slaves, ivory, and gold.
 By the mid 19th century, increased foreign competition, persistent drought, and the decline of the slave trade led to economic decline and emigration; Cape Verde gradually recovered as an important commercial centre and stopping point for major shipping routes.

 Cape Verde became independent in 1975.
 Since the early 1990s, it has been a stable representative democracy and has remained one of the most developed and democratic countries in Africa.
 Lacking natural resources, its developing economy is mostly service-oriented, with a growing focus on tourism and foreign investment.
-With a population of around 491,233 (as of 2021), Cape Verde is among the least populous countries in Africa.
-The Cape Verdean people trace their ancestry primarily to West African populations, with additional contributions from early Portuguese settlers and other groups who came to the islands during the Atlantic era.
+With a population of around 530,000 (as of 2026), Cape Verde is among the least populous countries in Africa.
+The Cape Verdean people trace their ancestry primarily to West African populations, with additional contributions from early Portuguese settlers and other groups who came to the islands.
 A sizeable diaspora exists across the world, especially in the United States and Portugal, considerably outnumbering the inhabitants on the islands.
 Cape Verde is a member state of the African Union.

-The official language is Portuguese, while the recognised national language is Cape Verdean Creole (Crioulo), which is spoken by the vast majority of the population.
-As of the 2021 census, the most populous islands were Santiago (269,370)—which hosts the country's capital and largest city, Praia—São Vicente (74,016), Santo Antão (36,632), Fogo (33,519) and Sal (33,347).
+The official language is Portuguese, while the recognized national language is Cape Verdean Creole (Crioulo), which is spoken by the vast majority of the population.
+As of the 2021 census, the most populous islands were Santiago (269,370) – which hosts the country's capital and largest city, Praia – São Vicente (74,016), Santo Antão (36,632), Fogo (33,519) and Sal (33,347).
 The largest cities are Praia (137,868), Mindelo (69,013), Espargos (24,500) and Assomada (21,297).